montoyamoraga/puppet/README.md

 the following software and its libraries were used:

 * processing 3: oscp5, toxiclibs,

-* max msp:
+* max msp 7: